Quick answer: How are Cut/Fills used on construction sites?

 Cut and fill software helps at every stage of construction

-As we’ve seen, having accurate numbers on hand at any stage of a construction project means potentially reducing costs, smoothing over future disputes, and getting everyone on the same page.
+As we’ve seen, calculating cut/fill data accurately means potentially reducing costs, smoothing over future disputes, and getting everyone on the same page.
 When you need to relate these earthwork calculations, platforms like Propeller have easy-to-use reports in both CSV and PDF.
 You can also grant your team access to the Platform itself.
 It’s as easy as sending them a link or an email.